DAIC-tud/docs/content/en/quickstart/_index.md

 #SBATCH --output=slurm_%j.out # Set name of output log. %j is the Slurm jobId
 #SBATCH --error=slurm_%j.err  # Set name of error log. %j is the Slurm jobId

+# Some debugging logs
 which python 1>&2  # Write path to Python binary to standard error python --version   # Write Python version to standard error

+# Run your script with the `srun` command:
 srun python script.py
 ```

+It is important to run your script with the `srun` command. `srun` is a command in SLURM used to submit and manage parallel or batch jobs on a cluster.
+It allocates resources, executes tasks, monitors job progress, and returns job output to users.

-And submit the job to the queuing system with the `sbatch` command:
+After creating both files `script.py` and `sbatch.slurm` you can submit the job to the queuing system with the `sbatch` command:

     sbatch submit.sh
     Submitted batch job 9267828